thecristen/dotcom/apps/stops/README.md

-# Stations
+# Stops

-Domain model for Stations
+Domain model for Stops